Types of Structures in Hungary

 Limited liability companies (Kft.) and limited shares companies (nyrt or zrt.) are mostly used by business owners in Hungary.
 Our Hungarian lawyers can offer you more details about the specific liabilities of the shareholders, according to the type of company.
 Our attorneys can also help you comply with the taxation system in Hungary.

 Regardless of the type of Hungarian company, the first step towards forming a new company in Hungary is preparing the Articles of Association.
 They must be signed by all the members and legalized by a notary public.
 Our attorneys in Hungary can also countersign the Articles of Association.

 The new company can begin to operate once the Articles of Association have been signed.
 However, also it needs to be registered at the Court of Registration.
 The new business needs to be reported to the Court of Registration within 30 days after the Articles of Association have been signed.

-Our Hungarian law firm offers specialized legal services and complete services for company incorporation in Hungary.
+Our Hungarian law firm offers specialized legal services and complete services for company incorporation in Hungary, from company registration to assistance in opening a bank account in Hungary.
 Please contact us for detailed information and personalized offers.

 If you need information about opening companies in other countries, such as Iran or Portugal, we can help you get in touch with a local specialist.